Code-Institute-Submissions/hillview-north-belfast/README.md

 # Hillview: North Belfast
-A website providing extensive information relating to a #BuildHomesNow campaign to secure social housing on a currently vacant and unused development site in north Belfast.
+A website providing extensive information relating to a #BuildHomesNow/Equality Can't Wait campaign to secure social housing on a currently vacant and unused development site in north Belfast.

 Click [here](https://hillview-north-belfast.herokuapp.com/) to visit the site.